ryanjgani/ryanjgani/README.md

 ### Hi there 👋
 I'm Ryan, a Data and Systems Engineering student at the City University of Hong Kong.
 My interests are Full-Stack Web Development and Data Analytics.
-I'm currently and seeking Winter 2022 internships in software development.
+I'm currently and seeking Summer 2023 internships in software development.

 ### 📫 Find me here:
 - [LinkedIn](https://www.linkedin.com/in/ryanjgani/)